LANDALIVE AT THE DAIRY SHOW

 • Artisan cheese-making with conscience

-We finish the day with a pint and Pie, kindly provided by Yeo Valley.
+We finish the day with a pint and Pie.
 A chance to unwind, share stories, and rub shoulders with fellow regenerative dairy comrades.

 Please scroll down for the agenda and speakers list